waywardgeek/sonic/doc/index.md

 hacking, WSOLA can be made to sound better than this soundstretch sample, but it will never sound good, even at 2X.

-However, there are decent open-source algorithms for speech.
+However, there are decent open-source algorithms for speeding up speech.
 They are all in the TD-PSOLA family.
 For speech rates below 2X, sonic uses PICOLA, which I find to be the best algorithm available.
-A slightly buggy implementation of PICOLA is availale in the spandsp library.
+A slightly buggy implementation of PICOLA is available in the spandsp library.
 I find the one in RockBox quite good, though it's limited to 2X speed up.
 So far as I know, only sonic is optimized for speed factors needed by the blind, up to 8X.

+Sonic does all of it's CPU intensive work with integer math, and works well on ARM CPUs without FPUs.
+It supports multiple channels (stereo), and is also able to change the pitch of a voice.
+It works well in streaming audio applications, and can deal with sound streams in 16-bit signed integer, 32-bit floating point, or 8-bit unsigned formats.
+The source code is in plain ANSI C.  In short, it's production ready.
+This sets it apart from most alternatives.

 ## Using libsonic in your program